-Housing, everyday life and wellbeing over the long term in Glasgow c.1950–1975 is a Leverhulme funded project which employs a historical approach to explore the long-term impact of re-development and forced relocation in post-war Glasgow.
+Housing, everyday life and wellbeing over the long term in Glasgow c.1950–1975 was a Leverhulme funded project which employed a historical approach to explore the long-term impact of re-development and forced relocation in post-war Glasgow.

 After the Second World War, Glasgow was notorious as the most ‘slum-ridden’ city of Britain.
 To tackle its urban squalor, massive schemes of slum clearance, public housing, and urban redesign were undertaken on an unparalleled scale.
 Modern homes in high rises and new towns were identified as the solution, an approach championed on behalf of the working classes by architects, planners, and local officials.
 Glasgow was nationally influential in its approach, which channelled this modernist impulse into homes, designed and built with a modern aesthetic and with the use of new building materials and techniques.
 More than fifty years on from the inception of Glasgow’s housing revolution there are lessons to be learned from this massive public housing experiment.

 Source: ©Nick Hedges (as featured in ‘Gorbals’ by Ruth Hedges)

 Source: Reference: Post-war housing no.2, A/30/F/6, Glasgow City Council, Libraries Information and Learning.
 As featured on Lost Glasgow facebook page